walker-reynolds/uns_workshop/README.md

 - **PyCharm Community Edition**: A free Python IDE for writing and managing Python code.
 - **MQTT Explorer**: A GUI tool for monitoring and debugging MQTT traffic, useful for observing topics and messages published by the students.

-# Steps in the Workshop Session 1
+# Steps for Workshop Session 1

 ## Step 1: Basic MQTT Setup